YoichiMukai/Yoichi-website-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Faculty in the Department of Modern Languages at Vancouver Island Univeristy

 # Organizations/Affiliations
 organizations: